 The fourth common form of access control is Rule-Based Access Control – not to be confused with Role-based.
 Rule-based Access Control allows system owners and administrators to set rules and limitations on permissions as needed, such as restricting access during certain times of day, requiring a user to be in a certain location, or limiting access based on the device being used.
 Permissions can even be determined based on number of previous access attempts, last performed action and required action.

 This access control model is good for enforcing accountability and controlling when and where employees have access to certain facilities.
 It’s very beneficial in that permissions and rules can be dynamic, allowing the system administrator to customize them for any number of situations and needs that may arise.
 Permissions can be determined in any combination criteria, allowing for countless configurations for almost any number of unique situations.
-It’s also great for multi-door access controls where users may be restricted in which doors they can access.
+It’s also great for multi-door access controls such as Brivo, Paxton, and Keyscan, where users may be restricted in which doors they can access.